Policy Number: E-14

 Summer residents who do not own property in the member municipalities may pay $20 to obtain a card giving full membership privileges from June 1 through September 30.

-Users who do not abide by the library’s policies risk having their membership suspended.
+Users who do not abide by the library’s policies risk having their membership suspended or revoked.

-The protection and disclosure of personal information about library members is governed by policy E-16: Confidentiality and Privacy of Borrower Records.
+The protection and disclosure of personal information about library members is governed by policy 2.G-9: Privacy and Confidentiality of Information.